Eliyas0007/SCAT/README.md

 ## **News and TODO**
 - [ ] Create project page (Coming Soon)
 - [ ] Upload the model and training scripts with instructions.
+- [x] Similar segmentation process used in the paper is updated [here](https://github.com/Eliyas0007/AutoSAM) ✅
 - [x] Prediction Examples updated! ✅

 ## **Citation**